Case study – DNA sample collection in Yemen

 The next obstacle was getting the DNA samples out of Yemen and into Australia.
 Since 2015, the Australian Government has imposed prohibitions on the carriage of air cargo originating from Yemen.
 We have previously experienced this with clients in Egypt, which is also included in the ban, and knew we would have to again coordinate with multiple parties in order to get these samples out of Yemen.
 It was agreed that a representative from the International Organisation for Migration would travel with the samples to Amman in Jordan where they would then hand them over to an Australian Embassy staff member.
 Once this occurred it was quickly shipped to us in Australia and arrived a few days later.
 The results of the parentage testing were sent to the client and the AAT within 48 hours of us receiving the samples.

-It was a stressful time for staff at Identilab to ensure this process happened as quickly as possible for our clients (with many sleepless nights for the Laboratory Director!), but it was an absolute honour to be able to provide such an important service to Mohammad and his family, who are still awaiting the outcome of the Administrative Appeal Tribunal process.
+It was a stressful time for staff at Identilab to ensure this process happened as quickly as possible for our clients, but it was an absolute honour to be able to provide such an important service to Mohammad and his family, who are still awaiting the outcome of the Administrative Appeal Tribunal process.
 We wish them all the very best for the future.

 “Very extremely thanks to you and identilab team.
 You been very helpful and supportive.
 I deeply appreciate it.
 I will recommend you to anyone that I know who wants to do the same test.
 And a very special thanks for you Kate.
 I hope one day to meet you in person to thank you.
 You done such great work by following immigration departments, embassies and other organisations.
 I feel relieved now.
 God bless you and take care all.”